This creamy acorn squash soup recipe is perfect for winter or fall!

 It combines roasted acorn squash, onions, garlic, apple, spices, and herbs for a wonderfully hearty winter squash soup.

-It's a tasty vegetarian main course soup that's great for a chilly evening.
+It's a tasty vegetarian main course soup for a chilly evening.
 This is one of our favorite ways to use acorn squash!

-Cozy and warming, this delicious acorn squash recipe is going to be a family favorite.
-It comes together with fairly minimal hands-on time - the veggies roast for 50 minutes, but you can set them and forget them while they're in the oven.
+This delicious acorn squash recipe is cozy and warming and is going to be a family favorite.
+It comes together with fairly minimal hands-on time—the veggies roast for 50 minutes, but you can set them and forget them while they're in the oven.

-By roasting the garlic, onion, and apple, you'll be adding a delicious depth of flavor to the soup.
+Roasting the garlic, onion, and apple will add a delicious depth of flavor to the soup.

-The onions and garlic will caramelize bringing out more of their natural, sweet flavor and their sweetness.
-The roasted squash will become sweeter and the nutty flavor will be more developed.
+The onions and garlic will caramelize, bringing out more of their natural, sweet flavor and sweetness.
+The roasted squash will become sweeter, and the nutty flavor will be more developed.

-If you like this creamy soup, be sure to try our Butternut Squash Soup as well!
+If you like this creamy soup, try our Butternut Squash Soup as well!

 Ingredients

-*You can substitute the five spice powder for curry powder or pumpkin pie spice.
+*You can substitute the five-spice powders for curry powder or pumpkin pie spice.

 Instructions